solon/rpi-build-and-boot/README.md

 - Cross-compiles for the Raspberry Pi armv7l architecture.
 - NFS boots one or more Raspberry Pis.
 The root partition is loop-mounted from a .img file, so you can later dd it to an SD card for standalone operation.

-Here, Vagrant automates the process of setting up a Virtualbox virtual machine and Ansible automates the process of setting up the cross-compiler, the NFS server, and OpenFrameworks.
+Here, Vagrant automates the process of setting up a VirtualBox virtual machine and Ansible automates the process of setting up the cross-compiler, the NFS server, and openFrameworks.

 ## Why cross-compile?

 The Raspberry Pi is slow.
-This environment will let you compile OpenFrameworks applications on your fast desktop.
+This environment will let you compile openFrameworks applications on your fast desktop.

-Though I built this virtual machine with OpenFrameworks in mind, it'll work just fine for any cross-compiling task.
+Though I built this virtual machine with openFrameworks in mind, it'll work just fine for any cross-compiling task.

 ## Why NFS-boot?